PAC-UK Privacy Statement

 As part of our commitment to the privacy of our data subjects and visitors to our website, we want to be clear about the sorts of information we will collect from you.

-When you contact us directly (or your personal information is passed on to us from authorised third parties), you (or the authorised third party) are asked to provide information about yourself which includes your name, contact details, address, detail of enquiry (which may include background information, including date of birth, marital status, gender and ethnicity) and if applicable payment information such as credit or debit card information.
+When you contact us directly (or your personal information is passed on to us from authorised third parties), you (or the authorised third party) are asked to provide information about yourself which includes your name, contact details, address, detail of enquiry (which may include background information, including date of birth, marital status, gender, sexual orientation – special category data, ethnicity – special category data) and if applicable payment information such as credit or debit card information.

 We also collect information about your usage of our website (and/or social media platforms) and information about you from any messages you post to our website (and/or social media platforms) or when you contact us or provide us with feedback, including via e-mail, letter, phone or chat function.
-If you contact us by phone, we record voicemails (and retain for a reasonable period of time), and may make notes in relation to your call.
+If you contact us by phone, we record voicemails (and retain until your enquiry has been completed), and may make notes in relation to your call.

-We process health information about you only where you volunteer and consent to this, for example if you specify any food allergies on PAC-UK Training booking forms.
+We process health information (special category data) about you only where you volunteer and consent to this, for example if you specify any food allergies on PAC-UK Training booking forms.

 Use of your information